jrs0/hbr_uhbw/pyhbr/docs/modelling.md

 While use of ICD-10 and OPCS-4 coded patient data is useful because of its size and availability, there are caveats regarding its use for models intended directly for patient care.

-Coding is performed manually, at large scale, and errors have financial implications.
+Coding is performed manually for financial purposes.
 There is evidence that internal inconsistencies in the data exist[@hardy2022data], that may impact tools designed for direct patient care.
 This modification of the intended purpose of the dataset should be considered if the data is to be used in clinical decision support tools.

 There is a wide degree of choice involved in selecting code groups to define index events and outcomes[@bosco2022major], both of which directly determine what question a given model is addressing (rather than how accurate it is).
 It is not possible to assess how well the coding maps to clinical reality using any model metric; the only available method is chart review, which is not possible to perform directly using only HES data.

 In addition to variability in choice of code groups, variability also exists regarding which episode (or epsiodes) of a spell is used to define an event, and which primary/secondary positions should be utilised.
 There is no systematic consensus on how these choices should be made when creating model for patient-care purposes.

-Finally, it is hard to assess coding accuracy by comparing the prevalence of events with trial or study data, because trials and studies often introduce some bias in prevalence due to the recruitment criteria used which is not present in counts of events in the entire patient population.
+Finally, it is hard to assess coding accuracy by comparing the prevalence of events with trial or study data, because trials and studies often introduce some bias due to the recruitment criteria causing a discrepancy compared to counts of events in the entire patient population.

 ## Models